-Even today, Sopot is a fashionable seaside retreat – something which is highly visible in the fact that more and more fancy hotel chains have opened up retreats and spa resorts in the town.
+Even today, Sopot is a fashionable seaside retreat, a wonderful day trip from Gdansk – something which is highly visible in the fact that more and more fancy hotel chains have opened up retreats and spa resorts in the town.
 According to locals I spoke to, the microclimate in Sopot – perfectly located right on the shores of the Baltic Sea – is perfect for those in need of a spa experience.
 Especially in the off-season, during the autumn storms in October, there are lots of ions in the air therefore making it good for your health.
 Don’t see why some negatively charged ions would be good for you?
 According to, Organic Lifestyle Magazine:

 Negatively charged ions have a positive effect.
 They elevate our mood by increasing serotonin levels, they help stabilize blood pressure, increase the body’s alkalinity, strengthen bones, heighten immunity, accelerate physical recovery, they purify and clean the air, and more.

 See.
 Science got you covered.
 If you’re looking for a restful experience, Sopot should definitely be high up on your list.
 But remember to travel off-season so that you can have the beautiful beach and the picturesque streets all to yourself (and you can surround yourself by more negative ions as well!).

 Sopot is a vibrant city with a cute city centre.
 The streets are charmingly shabby, and in the town square you can buy local delicacies from one of the many stands.